 “Yes, I’m an action taker.”

-"Okay, good.
-Well, that is blah, blah."
-And then it goes, the script starts playing out.
+“Okay, good.”
+Then it goes, the script starts playing out.
 It was ridiculous, it was absolutely.
 There was no flow too, there was no cadence to the conversation.
-It didn't feel like it was going anywhere.
+It didn’t feel like it was going anywhere.
 If, and then as he went down, and if they said yes down towards the end of the call, there were still a couple of people.
 It was a great offer.
-So there were still a couple of people who were saying yes, then he was talking to them out of the sale because the script didn't give him the ability to make his choice.
-He became, he was just running on the script and that's it.
+So there were still a couple of people who were saying yes, then he was talking to them out of the sale because the script didn’t give him the ability to make his choice.
+He became, he was just running on the script and that’s it.
 The script was a crutch in that sense.
-So it's good to use scripts.
-It's good to get your bearing with a script, but once you're able to move away from a script, do that.
+So it’s good to use scripts.
+It’s good to get your bearing with a script, but once you’re able to move away from a script, do that.

 Let’s see, the basis of a sales call, establish credibility, schedule the strategy session.
 You want to form a connection, take the lead, show your value, and improve on the results, overcome objections, and then start the relationship right.
 So screening somebody is, so you always want somebody to apply or sign up for a strategy session.
 So basic, you want somebody’s first name.
 You want their email address, their phone number, their Zoom link if you want to send them a Zoom link if you want it to be digital.

 You also want to ask them six to eight questions that are important to you, important information that you need to know before getting on the call with them.
 Because if you ask the right questions and you know exactly how the call is going to play out.
 You know that you’re going to pick up the phone, you’re going to talk to this person.
 These are all the things that are important to this conversation.
 And just thinking for three to five minutes before you get on the phone about how this conversation is going to go and just mapping it out in your head.